cscorley/dissertation/chapters/1_introduction/2_motivation.md

 3) and an atomic changeset involves a single feature.

-It follows from the first two observations that it is possible for an FLT following our methodology to satisfy all three of the aforementioned criteria.
+It follows from the first two observations that it is possible for an FLT following my methodology to satisfy all three of the aforementioned criteria.
-The next two observations influence the training and indexing steps of our methodology, which have the conceptual effect of relating source files to changeset topics.
+The next two observations influence the training and indexing steps of my methodology, which have the conceptual effect of relating source files to changeset topics.
 By contrast, the training and indexing steps of the standard methodology have the conceptual effect of relating files to file topics.